Verdon Regional Park

 Avian tightrope walker

 If you have the aid of some binoculars.
 You might see a flash of red as an otherwise grey little bird the Wallcreeper seems to defy gravity as it scales the cliff faces in search of food.
 Unmistakable, but difficult to spot on the rock faces.
 It is spectacular in flight, with broad black, red, and white-spotted wings resembling a giant butterfly.
 Usually found on rock faces in high mountainous regions, it also breeds in the gorge.
 Breeding males have a black throat; winter males and all females have white throats.
-Rarely-heard but its song is a steadily rising whistle
+Rarely-heard but its song is a steadily rising whistle.

 Stick his head on traitors’ gate